Dat-ABC/Coffee-Shop-Management-System-C-Sharp/README.md

 3. Menu management
 - Manage categories and products, can add or export to excel file.

+4. Area management
+- Manage tables and areas.

-4. Bill management
+5. Bill management
 - View invoices and details over time, export to excel file or reprint invoices.

-5. Employee Management
+6. Employee Management
 - Add, update, and delete employee information.
 - Assign roles and permissions to staff members.

-6. Customer Management
+7. Customer Management
 - Maintain a customer database with contact details.

-7. Supplier Management:
+8. Supplier Management:
 - Maintain a supplier database with contact details.

-8. Shift Management:
+9. Shift Management:
 - Assign work shifts to each employee, can be assigned using excel file.

-9. Activity Log
+10. Activity Log
 - Save important operational information.
 - View logs by activity, employee, data exported to excel file.

-10. Reporting & Analytics
+11. Statistical
 - Generate sales reports, revenue reports, inventory reports, and employee performance reports.
 - Export reports to excel file.